 This specific solar panel can generate a maximum of 420w from its monocrystalline PERC cells.
 Its efficiency level stands at 20.4%, which is high compared to many models in its range.

-The best thing about this solar panel is that it offers a 25 years warranty both for performance and the product.
+The best thing about this solar panel is that it offers a 25-year warranty for both performance and the product.

 Canadian HiKu 450w